 Affliction will be my close companion, it would seem, through this life.
 But when she tempts me to despair, I have a God who understands, and who helps, and who will use her to keep me His and mold me into His likeness.
 She will not defeat me, for He is greater than she and will be loving me when she is gone.

 This post was adapted from Sarah’s new book, written with Kristen Wetherell, Hope When It Hurts: Biblical Reflections to Help You Grasp God’s Purpose in Your Suffering.
 You can hear more of God’s working through Sarah’s and Kristen’s stories by watching this video.
+Sarah and Kristen shared 6 Struggles We face in Suffering and How the Gospel Speaks to Them at Diamonds 2019, click here to view.

 SARAH WALTON is a stay-at-home mom with four kids under nine years of age.
 She is the author, along with Kristen Wetherell, of Hope When It Hurts: Biblical Reflections to Help You Grasp God’s Purpose in Your Suffering (The Good Book Company, April 2017).
 After a decade of trials and learning to walk with Christ as her entire family suffers with Lyme Disease, she shares how the gospel speaks into all areas of our lives and gives hope to our suffering.